FrietzeLabUVM/cutruntools/INSTALL.md

 	}
 }
 ```
 Pay attention to the **the first 20 lines of this file** which concern the software installation.
-The rest is related to an actual analysis.
+The rest is related to an actual analysis (explained in [USAGE.md](USAGE.md)).

 To check if the paths are correct and if the softwares in these paths indeed work:
 ```